-It may include young people entering independence who, because of the rules relating to employment and training, are not eligible for full benefits and there is no other reason for contact with social services.
+It may include young people entering independence who, because of the rules relating to employment and training, are not eligible for full benefits and there is no other reason for contact with children's social care services.

 - asylum-seeking families;

 - non-habitually resident status;

-- "independent" young people.
+- independent young people.

+A8.
 Absent parenting (code 'N8')

-Children whose needs for services arise mainly from having no parents available to provide for them.
+Children whose needs for services arise mainly from having no parent(s) available to provide for them.